 - A. In a Scouts BSA, Venturing, or Sea Scout long-term camp, at least one adult camp commissioner is on staff.
 These individuals may be assigned other duties.
 Camp commissioners shall meet one of the following criteria: - Be 18 years of age or older and have a valid certificate of training from the Resident Camp Director or Resident Camp Program Director sections of National Camping School; or - Be 21 years of age or older and have six months' service as an active and trained commissioner in the BSA.
-They also have the Council Commissioner's approval in writing and have been trained by the Camp Director with NCS training program found at www.scouting.org/NCAP - B. In a Scouts BSA, Venturing, or Sea Scout day camp or long-term camp, if an ecology program is offered, the ecology/conservation director is 18 years of age or older with a valid certificate of training from the Ecology/ Conservation section of National Camping School or has equivalent training in conducting an outdoor education program and has a waiver from the National NCAP Committee. - C. In a Scouts BSA, Venturing, or Sea Scout day camp or long-term camp, if an outdoor skills program is offered, the outdoor skills director is at least 18 years of age and holds a valid certificate of training from the Outdoor Skills section of National Camping School or has equivalent skills and a waiver from the National NCAP Committee. - D. In a Scouts BSA, Venturing, or Sea Scout day camp or long-term camp, if a first-year camper program is offered, the first-year camper director is at least 18 years of age and holds a valid certificate of training from the Outdoor Skills section of the National Camping School or has equivalent skills. - E. If a full-time or part-time chaplaincy service is provided, the chaplain is recognized as a qualified clergyman, seminarian, or layman by his or her own church body and is 21 years of age or older.
-Alternatively, an individual who is at least 21 years of age, possesses mature judgment, and is approved by the Scout executive may fulfill this role, with responsibilities not to include "specific ordained responsibilities" or tasks such as sacraments.
+They also have the Council Commissioner's approval in writing and have been trained by the Camp Director with NCS training program found at www.scouting.org/NCAP - B. In a Scouts BSA, Venturing, or Sea Scout day camp or long-term camp, if an ecology program is offered, the ecology/conservation director is 18 years of age or older with a valid certificate of training from the Ecology/Conservation section of National Camping School or has equivalent training in conducting an outdoor education program and has an equivalency determination or a waiver from the National NCAP Committee. - C. In a Scouts BSA, Venturing, or Sea Scout day camp or long-term camp, if an outdoor skills program is offered, the outdoor skills director is at least 18 years of age and holds a valid certificate of training from the Outdoor Skills section of National Camping School or has equivalent skills and an equivalency determination or a waiver from the National NCAP Committee. - D. In a Scouts BSA, Venturing, or Sea Scout day camp or long-term camp, if a first-year camper program is offered, the first-year camper director is at least 18 years of age and holds a valid certificate of training from the Outdoor Skills section of the National Camping School or has equivalent skills.